facebookresearch/nevergrad/docs/machinelearning.rst

 .. _machinelearning:

-Examples - Nevergrad for machine learning
+nstExamples - Nevergrad for machine learning
 =========================================

 Let us assume that you have defined an objective function as in: